chooper/charleshooper.net/source/projects/index.md

 ---
 #

-Below is a list of various projects I've worked on outside of work.
+Below is a list of various projects I've worked on mostly outside of work.
 I may also have some unlisted projects on [Github][90] and [BitBucket][91].

   [90]: https://github.com/chooper
   [91]: https://bitbucket.org/hoop

+## [elbping][12]
+elbping is a small ping tool for diagnosing Amazon Elastic Load Balancers (ELBs).
+It's purpose is to measure latency and loss to the individual nodes that make up an ELB.

 ## Cost Behavior Analysis Calculator
 I wrote a web-based cost behavior analyzer, which is really just what